DoctorMcKay/node-steam-session/README.md

         Steam machine ID.
 Pass `true` to have steam-session internally generate a machine ID using the [same format that steam-user uses](https://github.com/DoctorMcKay/node-steam-user#machineidformat).
 Pass `false`, `null`, or omit this property to not send a machine ID (not sending a machine ID may cause problems in the future).
+    - `machineFriendlyName` - Only applicable when using EAuthTokenPlatformType.SteamClient.
+Pass a `string` containing the machine name that you want to report to Steam when logging on.
+If omitted, a machine name will automatically be generated in the format `DESKTOP-ABCDEFG`.
+Auto-generated machine IDs are always the same on the same machine (it's based on the hash of your actual machine's hostname)

 You can only use one of `localAddress`, `httpProxy`, `socksProxy` or `agent` at the same time.
 If you try to use more than one of them, an Error will be thrown.